Holic75/KingmakerRebalance/README.md

 - Download the mod
 - Build it using Visual Studio 2017 Community Edition or use prebuilt binaries from latest Releases (just drop archive into UMM GUI)
 - Run the game

+Big thanks to Nolanoth  for providing new icons for the mod.